rrDumpTruck/Obsidian.Vault/The Timeline.md

 _122 A.C. - “Elysia” goes to war with The Stygian forest_

 _124 A.C. - Elysia is subject to effects of a weapon created by The Stygian Forest that causes it to become the Ashen Wastes (((PRIVATE FROM PLAYERS UNTIL THE TIME COMES)))

+_145 A.C. - The event is called "The Arrival of the Stranger"